Tini (singer)

-Martina "Tini" Stoessel ([maɾˈtina estoˈesel]; born 21 March 1997) is an Argentine singer, songwriter, actress, dancer and model.
-She began her career by appearing on the Argentine children's television series Patito Feo (2007).
-As a teenager, she rose to prominence for her lead role as Violetta Castillo in the Disney Channel Latin America original telenovela, Violetta (2012–2015), and reprised the character in the series' sequel film Tini: The Movie (2016).
+Martina Stoessel ([maɾˈtina estoˈesel]; born 21 March 1997), known professionally as Tini, is an Argentine singer, actress, dancer and model.
+She began her career as a child actress, by appearing on the Argentine children's television series Patito Feo (2007).
+Tini rose to fame for her title role in the Disney Channel Latin America telenovela Violetta (2012–2015), which became an international success and established her as a teen idol.
+She achieved success on Latin American and European charts with multiple soundtracks, and reprised the character in the series' sequel film Tini: The Movie (2016).